fbpx

 Bread and buns

 On to higher temperatures we go!
 From placing buns on trays to baked produce that needs to be taken of the tray.
 A question that we get is about temperature resistance of the rubbers we use and how contact with hot surfaces can affect the life expectancy of the fingers.
-We are testing our fingers for 10 million cycles at room temperature, but the material we use is rated for higher temperatures including those reached in cooling lines of bakeries.
+We are testing our fingers at room temperature, but the material we use is rated for higher temperatures including those reached in cooling lines of bakeries.
 On top, the contact surface is thick enough so the contact is not made with the mechanical parts of the finger itself.
 So go ahead and grip the hot breadcrust for fresh packaging.

 bun gripper for delta robot